Skip to main content

 She’s also added bonus, recognition, and appreciation programs, and is now establishing recruitment and onboarding plans, to make sure new hires have support as they learn the ropes.

-Just as Máté delivers our meals—Matute wound up going for the “Not-So-Classic Caesar”—the resort’s director of hospitality David Marsh sits down to talk about the new international hires that are arriving.
+Just as Máté delivers our meals—Matute wound up going for the “Not-So-Classic Caesar”—the resort’s director of hospitality, David Marsh, sits down to talk about the new international hires arriving.

 “You have people who are literally coming from across the world,” said Marsh, himself a relative newcomer to Big Sky, having come to the resort three years ago from a large hospitality company in Denver.
 “They leave their family and friends and come to the middle of nowhere Montana.
 How can we make their life seem easier?
 What do they need?